 On the CloudGen Firewall, synchronization is basically achieved by updating the zone configuration on the primary DNS server.
 When clicking Send Changes / Activate, the serial number of the zone record is incremented by one.
 Because the primary zone record now has a higher serial number than the version on secondary DNS server, the secondary server will take over new zone data from the primary one.

 Sometimes, however, the serial number of the primary server is lower than the serial of a secondary DNS server.
 For instance, if your current primary and secondary DNS servers are non-Barracuda products and you want to use your CloudGen Firewall as your new primary DNS server, the serial number of the secondary DNS server might still be higher because it most probably uses a different numbering scheme for the serial number than the CloudGen Firewall.
 In such a case, you must add a serial number offset to the CloudGen Firewall's serial number so that the sum of the serial and the offset is at least one higher than the old serial number of the secondary DNS server.

 For converting, use a time-stamp converter, e.g., https://www.unixtimestamp.com/.

 The usage of the Serial Number Offset might become clearer in the following example:

 Assumed time for zone transfer

 Zone-to-Host Record Relation

-When a master zone is created, the CloudGen Firewall offers the option to automatically create the corresponding first two entries that are essential for setting up a base configuration.
+When a primary zone is created, the CloudGen Firewall offers the option to automatically create the corresponding first two entries that are essential for setting up a base configuration.
 If this option is selected, two DNS records will be created automatically for the configured zone: